-Rattlesnake Point Conservation Area, one of seven Conservation Halton Parks in the Halton Region west of Toronto, can be visited year-round to explore the trails, enjoy outdoor activities and get your nature fix.
+Rattlesnake Point Conservation Area, one of eight Conservation Halton Parks in the Halton Region west of Toronto, can be visited year-round to explore the trails, enjoy outdoor activities and get your nature fix.

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.